authenteq-zz/java-bigchaindb-driver/README.md

 > Official Java driver for [BigchainDB](https://github.com/bigchaindb/bigchaindb) created by [Authenteq](https://authenteq.com).

-**Please note**: due to non-official org.json implementation the driver is not compatible with Android Most examples are outdated  and valid only for version  0.1.x, the 0.2.x examples will come soon.
+**Please note**: due to non-official org.json implementation the driver is not compatible with Android.

+Most examples are outdated  and valid only for version  0.1.x, the 0.2.x examples will come soon.

 ## Compatibility